 A range of gifts and mementoes will be available to buy on the day.
-Unfortunately card payments will not be possible, so please bring cash if you wish to make a purchase.

 The ceremony is a wonderful celebration to be enjoyed by recipients and their guests.
 Aggressive or abusive behaviour is unacceptable and anyone behaving in this way will be asked to leave the ceremony.